vicramon/vim-tutorial/chapters/motions.md

 ## Precise motion with f and t

-The things I've shown you so far are great, but you still have to use `h` or `l` to get to a specific character if it's not at the beginning or end of the word.
+The things I've shown you so far are great, but you would still have to use `h` or `l` to get to a specific character if it's not at the beginning or end of the word.
 That can add up to a lot of keystrokes.
-Precise motion can minimize those keystrokes.
+That's where `f` and `t` come in.

 ### f is for find